aerogear/graphback/README.md

 ## What it does

 - Generates required queries and mutations automatically using proven GraphQL patterns
-- Generates unopiniated resolvers layer using https://www.npmjs.com/package/apollo-resolvers
+- Generates unopiniated resolvers layer
 - Generates database DDL statements that can be used to store data (optional)

 ## Why to use it